Michael Stephans

-Michael Stephans (born June 9, 1945) is a jazz drummer, writer, poet and college professor.
+Michael Stephans (born June 9, 1945) is an American jazz drummer, writer, poet and college professor.

 Biography and career

 As a jazz drummer, Stephans has performed and recorded with artists including Dave Liebman, Bennie Maupin, Joe Lovano, Bob Brookmeyer, Don Menza, and Alan Broadbent.

 Stephans' first solo recording, Om ShalOM, was critically lauded in 2007 by UK critic Tom Barlow as an album of the year in the December 2007 – January 2008 issue of Jazzwise.

 Stephans has received multiple composition grants from the National Endowment for the Arts.
 In 1974, this association afforded him the opportunity to write the large ensemble composition "Shapes and Visions" for vibraphonist Karl Berger, which was performed at the Smithsonian Museum of Natural History in Washington, D.C.